Integrability of certain Hamiltonian systems in $2D$ variable curvature spaces: Applications of Theorem

-To get a quick insight into the dynamics of this model we made Poincar\'e cross sections for a few exemplary values of the parameters $m,n$.
-As we can notice, the complex dynamics of the system visible in Figs.~\ref{fig:ciecia}-\ref{fig:ciecia2} suggests its non-integrability.
-However, these plots were made only for certain numbers of parameters.
-For other their sets the dynamics can be completely different, and in particular, the system can be integrable.
-So the natural question is whether the system~\eqref{EXA2} for certain values of parameters $m,n$ is integrable.
-The answer is no. This example will show the usage of the derived integrability obstructions.
+where $n$ and $m$ are integers.
+In physics, the Hamiltonian~\eqref{EXA1} describes the motion of a particle due to the influence of potential forces derived from the potential function $V(r,\theta)=-r^m\cos\theta$ on a surface with a non-constant Gaussian curvature.
+To gain a quick insight into the dynamics of this model, we computed Poincar\'e cross sections for two pairs of exemplary parameter values, $m$ and $n$.
+As we can observe, the complex dynamics of the system depicted in Fig.~\ref{fig:ciecia2} suggest its non-integrability.
+However, these plots were generated for only certain parameter values.
+For other sets, the dynamics can vary significantly, and in particular, the system may be integrable.
+Thus, the natural question is whether system~\eqref{EXA1} is integrable for specific values of parameters $m,n$.
+The answer is no. This example will illustrate the application of the derived integrability obstructions.

 To examine the integrability of the Hamiltonian \eqref{EXA1}, we identify the two Hamiltonians \eqref{Eq1} and~\eqref{EXA1}.
 We get